Automated External Defibrillators (AEDs) at Ku-ring-gai Sportsgrounds and Community Facilities

 How would the AEDs be funded?

 To cover the cost of purchasing, installing and maintaining the AEDs, Council needs to recover approximately $174,000 per year.
-This will be achieved through a modest increase to hire fees, shared across sportsground, tennis court, and community building and hall hirers.
+This will be achieved through a modest increase to hire fees, shared across sportsgrounds, tennis courts, and community building and hall hirers.
 Those affected include sporting clubs, fitness and training groups, dog training groups, community organisations and individual hirers.

 It is proposed that these fee increases will be phased in over two financial years, commencing from 1 July 2026.